 Power to the People

 People make a place.
 It doesn’t matter how many world heritage sites or covered markets there are; the biggest insight we have (especially when it comes to language and culture) is through the people that live there.

 In a passive sense we could go to a local café, whose view gives us a good range of all walks of life.
 These are good opportunities for quick character sketches, and when I do this (respectfully), I try to be as varied as possible.

-I might write a few sentences about a middle-aged newsagent smoking in the doorway of his business, then a child at a bus stop; then a career hungry woman rushing to get her morning coffee and pastry.
+I might write a few sentences about a middle-aged newsagent smoking in the doorway of his business, then a child at a bus stop; then a woman in a suit rushing to get her morning coffee and pastry.
 If we have more time we can try to imagine a life for these people as characters.

 We can also take an ‘active’ approach, interacting with locals and asking them any questions we have.
 Most people are happy to share facts about their stomping grounds, customs and practices.
 In other words, humans like to talk about themselves!

 As a highly intelligent reader, I don’t need to tell you to exercise caution in taking such exchanges further.
 If you feel comfortable however, allowing someone to be your tour guide or join a communal activity can be more beneficial than just watching people from a distance.